-This module will introduce you to the key issues and debates in understanding crime and its control in contemporary societies.
-It provides an overview of the English criminal justice system and compares it to global perspectives on crime control.
-The criminal justice system will be analysed through studies of surveillance, policing, and sentencing.
-The module includes advanced study of key national and international law and policy developments relating to areas such as policing and crime prevention, youth justice, and corporate crime.
-It aims to give you an interactive experience of the English criminal justice system with planned visits to museums and a case hearing at a court.
+Study the key issues and debates in understanding crime and its control in contemporary societies.
+This module provides an overview of the English criminal justice system and compares it to global perspectives on crime control.
+The criminal justice system will be analysed through studies of surveillance, policing and sentencing.
+The module includes advanced study of key national and international law and policy developments relating to areas such as policing and crime prevention, youth justice and corporate crime.
+It aims to give you an interactive experience of the English criminal justice system which may include visits to museums and a case hearing at a court.

 Learning outcomes and objectives

 By the end of the module, you should have: